ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

     which must be different from zero, otherwise the ray is parallel to the plane of the triangle.

--   The solution is easily obtained with [Cramer's rule](https://en.wikipedia.org/wiki/Cramer%27s_rule), which is inefficient in the general case but adequate for 3×3 matrices as is the case here.
+-   The solution is easily obtained with [Cramer's rule](https://en.wikipedia.org/wiki/Cramer%27s_rule), which is inefficient in the general case but adequate for 3×3 matrices as the one above.

 # Analytical Solution